callahanrts/callahanrts.github.io/_posts/2016-03-26-fixing-hidpi-archlinux.md

 categories: linux configs
 ---

+Notes on getting various applications to work nicely with HiDPI monitors.

 ## Spotify
 Spotify can be too small.
 To fix it, spotify needs to be started with `--force-device-scale-factor=1.8`.